kubernetes/kubernetes/docs/services.md

 Sometimes you don't need or want load-balancing and a single service IP.
 In this case, you can create "headless" services by specifying `"None"` for the cluster IP (`spec.clusterIP`).
-For such `Service`s, a cluster IP is not allocated and service-specific environment variables for `Pod`s are not created.
-DNS is configured to return multiple A records (addresses) for the `Service` name, which point directly to the `Pod`s backing the `Service`.
+For such `Services`, a cluster IP is not allocated and service-specific environment variables for `Pods` are not created.
+DNS is configured to return multiple A records (addresses) for the `Service` name, which point directly to the `Pods` backing the `Service`.
 Additionally, the kube proxy does not handle these services and there is no load balancing or proxying done by the platform for them.
 The endpoints controller will still create `Endpoints` records in the API.